Google to spend $1 billion on new campus in New York

-(Reuters) - Alphabet Inc’s Google is investing more than $1 billion on a new campus in New York, becoming the second major technology company after Amazon to pick America’s financial capital to expand and create thousands of jobs.
+(Reuters) - Alphabet Inc’s (GOOGL.O) Google is investing more than $1 billion on a new campus in New York, becoming the second major technology company after Amazon to pick America’s financial capital to expand and create thousands of jobs.

 The 1.7 million square-foot campus, called Google Hudson Square, will include leased properties at Hudson Street and Washington Street, the company said in a blog post on Monday.
-Google hopes to start moving into the building by 2022.
+The new campus will be the main location for Google’s advertising sales division, the Global Business Organization.

+Google hopes to start moving into two Hudson Street buildings by 2020, followed by a Washington Street in 2022 and will have the capacity to more than double its New York headcount, currently more than 7,000, in the next 10 years.

-The plan to invest outside its home base mirror those of other U.S. tech giants such as Apple Inc, which said last week it would spend $1 billion to build a new campus in Austin, Texas.
+The company’s plans to invest outside its home base mirror those of other U.S. tech giants such as Apple Inc (AAPL.O), which said last week it would spend $1 billion to build a new 133-acre campus in Austin, Texas.

-Last month, Amazon.com Inc said it would open offices in New York and the Washington, D.C. area, creating more than 25,000 jobs.
+Last month, Amazon.com Inc (AMZN.O) said it would open offices in New York and the Washington, D.C. area, creating more than 25,000 jobs.

-Mountain View, California-based Google’s move to invest in prime real estate on the Lower West Side of Manhattan also underscores the growing importance of New York as a hub for innovation and an incubator for technology companies.
+Mountain View, California-based Google’s move to invest in prime real estate on the lower west side of Manhattan also underscores the growing importance of New York as a hub for innovation and an incubator for technology companies.

 With a plethora of white-collar workers and good infrastructure, the city provides a better option to other places that would require more investment.

-“Our investment in New York is a huge part of our commitment to grow and invest in U.S. facilities, offices and jobs.
-In fact, we’re growing faster outside the Bay Area than within it,” said Ruth Porat, chief financial officer of Alphabet and Google.
+“We’re growing faster outside the Bay Area than within it,” said Ruth Porat, chief financial officer of Alphabet and Google.

+It is a “fairly sensible” move for Google given the amount of available talent pool, Atlantic Equities analyst James Cordwell said.

+It also makes sense for Google as New York has been the centre for their core advertising business, Cordwell added.

 U.S. corporations are also under pressure from the Trump administration to create more jobs domestically.
 Companies that have moved jobs overseas or closed factories have drawn sharp rebukes from President Donald Trump.